nunomarks/quarkus-gson-test-project/README.md

-# getting-started project
+# Quarkus GSON test project

 This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This is a test project that replicates a problem with GSON.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .